clvrmktg/xps/content/services/freight-forwarding/index.md

 - **Clear Communication**
   You’ll always know where your cargo is and what’s happening next.
 """
+image = "nassau-container-port-loading-vessel-crane.jpg"
+alt = "Nassau Container Port vessel loading"

 [[faq]]
-question = "What types of freight do you handle?" answer = """We manage both **air and ocean freight**, including full container loads (FCL), less-than-container loads (LCL), and consolidated shipments.
+question = "What types of freight do you handle?" answer = "We manage both **air and ocean freight**, including full container loads (FCL), less-than-container loads (LCL), and consolidated shipments.
 For specialized cargo such as vehicles or heavy equipment, we also coordinate **RoRo (Roll-on/Roll-off)** shipping where appropriate.
-Whether you're importing raw materials or exporting finished goods, XPS ensures the most efficient method for your cargo."""
+Whether you're importing raw materials or exporting finished goods, XPS ensures the most efficient method for your cargo."

 [[faq]]
-question = "Can you consolidate multiple shipments into one?" answer = """Yes.
+question = "Can you consolidate multiple shipments into one?" answer = "Yes.
 We offer **freight consolidation services**, allowing you to combine multiple shipments into a single container or palletized load.
-This is especially useful for businesses importing from several suppliers or locations."""
+This is especially useful for businesses importing from several suppliers or locations."

 [[faq]]
-question = "Can I track my shipment?" answer = """Absolutely.
+question = "Can I track my shipment?" answer = "Absolutely.
 XPS provides **tracking updates at every major milestone**, including departure, arrival at port, customs clearance, and final delivery.
-You’ll always know where your shipment is and what to expect next."""
+You’ll always know where your shipment is and what to expect next."

 [[faq]]
-question = "What documents are needed for freight forwarding?" answer = """To properly forward your shipment, we typically need:

-- A **commercial invoice**
-- A **bill of lading** or **airway bill**
-- A **packing list** (if applicable)
-- Any necessary **permits or certificates** for regulated items

-If XPS is also handling your customs brokerage, we’ll take care of preparing and submitting these through the Click2Clear system."""
+question = "What documents are needed for freight forwarding?" answer = "To properly forward your shipment, we typically need:\n\n- A **commercial invoice**\n- A **bill of lading** or **airway bill**\n- A **packing list** (if applicable)\n- Any necessary **permits or certificates** for regulated items\n\nIf XPS is also handling your customs brokerage, we’ll take care of preparing and submitting these through the Click2Clear system."

 [[faq]]
-question = "Do you offer port-to-door delivery?" answer = """Yes.
-We provide **full port-to-door logistics**, managing the handoff from international ports to your warehouse, storefront, or customer location throughout Nassau and the Family Islands."""
+question = "Do you offer port-to-door delivery?" answer = "Yes.
+We provide **full port-to-door logistics**, managing the handoff from international ports to your warehouse, storefront, or customer location throughout Nassau and the Family Islands."

 [[faq]]
-question = "Can you forward cargo routed through the U.S. or other regions?" answer = """Yes.
+question = "Can you forward cargo routed through the U.S. or other regions?" answer = "Yes.
 We regularly coordinate **transshipment and cross-border forwarding** through strategic hubs like Miami, Panama, and other Caribbean points.
-We'll recommend the best route based on your cargo, timeline, and budget."""
+We'll recommend the best route based on your cargo, timeline, and budget."

+[cover]
+image = "freight-forwarding-cover.jpg"
+alt = "Nassau Container Port vessel loading"

+[hero]
+image = "nassau-container-port-loading-vessel.jpg"
+alt = "Nassau Container Port vessel loading"

 [params]
-  hasTwic = false
+hasTwic = true
 +++

 **Global shipping, local expertise**